About the Author:

 She has published over two dozen books ranging from novels for adults, non-fiction works and juvenile titles with automotive themes.
 She was a Motorsports Correspondent for AutoWeek and is currently a World Book Encyclopedia contributor on auto racing.
 She was an auto racing timer and scorer for many years for numerous drivers including Paul Newman, Al Unser Sr., Bobby Rahal and Keke Rosberg.

-Time called her “One of the most talented Southern belletrists to appear since Carson McCullers…” and Dorothy Allison, author of Bastard Out of Carolina said, ”Sylvia Wilkinson is a great storyteller, and her good old boys are as good and bad as they come.”
+Time magazine called her “One of the most talented Southern belletrists to appear since Carson McCullers…” and Dorothy Allison, author of Bastard Out of Carolina said ”Sylvia Wilkinson is a great storyteller, and her good old boys are as good and bad as they come.”